amitabhnag/pca/README.md

 This module provides an example of invoking oja pca library.
 This module uses both synthetic and a real world data set while invoking the oja PCA library

 ## comparison.py
 This module compares oja_pca library's PCA vs sklearn PCA.
 First three components from both methods are printed.
-Additionally for oja PCA the plot between gradient descent iteration and objective function is also displayed
+Additionally, for oja PCA the plot between gradient descent iteration and objective function is also displayed

 ## Quick Start: